 Salary: $100,000

-Employee matching: Up to 3 percent of salary
+Up to 3 percent of remuneration is matched by the employer

-One caveat: Some 401(k) plans do limit the amount you can contribute after-tax, so even if you have room to contribute more, you might not be able to.
-There are also some instances where a company’s highest earners wouldn’t be able to max out their after-tax contributions due to IRS nondiscrimination tests, which are designed to ensure those earning the most aren’t saving at a higher rate than everyone else in their organization.
+Some 401(k) plans limit the amount of after-tax contributions, so even if you have the ability to contribute more, you may not be able to.
+There are also situations in which a company's highest earners cannot maximize their after-tax contributions due to IRS nondiscrimination tests.
+These tests are designed to ensure that those earning the most are not saving at a higher rate than the rest of the organization.

-And it bears repeating after-tax contributions aren’t deductible, and if left in the 401(k) plan instead of being shifted into a Roth-style account, the earnings could be taxed when withdrawn.
+And it bears repeating that after-tax contributions are not deductible, and if left in the 401(k) plan rather than being transferred into a Roth-style account, the earnings could be taxed upon withdrawal.

-When you should consider a mega backdoor Roth
+When to contemplate a mega backdoor Roth 401(k)

 Source: